zehrer/SwiftFlash/notes/task_list.md

 - improve usage of Disk Arbitration Framework
     - use it for mount and unmount
     - replace all key strings by the dedicated string const (e.g. kDADiskDescriptionDeviceVendorKey")
-- add log view within the app itself (include related log leven / menu / icon / filter ...)
+- add log view within the app itself (include related log leven / menu / icon / filter ...) and build a os.Logger wrapper
+- Add quality code indicators (including test code coverage)

 ## High Priority Tasks